-19-Year-Old Tarsha Whitmore Rocks Black Bra & Tight Spandex In LA: ‘Thankful, Focused & Blessed’
+19-Year-Old Tarsha Whitmore Rocks Black Bra & Tight Spandex In L.A.: ‘Thankful, Focused & Blessed’

 Tarsha Whitmore is flooring fans in another hot, new photo.

-The 19-year-old hails from Australia but she has been spending a lot of time in Los Angeles in recent weeks.
+The 19-year-old hails from Australia, but she has been spending a lot of time in Los Angeles in recent weeks.
 As those who follow her on Instagram know, the model shares sexy photos of herself on a daily basis and almost every single one garners her a ton of attention from her fans.
-The Aussie-born model boasts a social media following of over 552,000-plus and that number climbs on a weekly basis.
+The model boasts a social media following of over 552,000-plus and that number climbs on a weekly basis.

-In the most recent photo that was shared for her fans, Whitmore tags herself in sunny LA.
-The bombshell poses outside with a building and palm trees just at her back.
-She runs both of her hands through her hair in the image, wearing her long, highlighted locks down and curled in the photo as well as a pair of sunglasses on the top of her head.
+In the most recent photo that was shared for her fans, Whitmore tagged herself in sunny L.A.
+The bombshell posed outside with a building and palm trees just at her back.
+She ran both of her hands through her hair in the image, as she wore her long, highlighted locks down and curled in the photo as well as a pair of sunglasses on the top of her head.

-Per usual, Whitmore dons a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and matte lipstick.
-Once again, the stunner puts her amazing figure on full display while clad in a tiny black bra and matching black hot pants that flaunt her taut tummy and toned and tanned legs.
-She completes her look with a black purse slung across her shoulder.
+Per usual, Whitmore donned a gorgeous face of makeup that included eyeliner, mascara, blush, highlighter, and matte lipstick.
+Once again, the stunner put her amazing figure on full display while clad in a tiny black bra and matching black hot pants that flaunted her taut tummy and toned and tanned legs.
+She completed her look with a black purse slung across her shoulder.

-The photo has only been live on her popular page for a few short hours but it’s already racking up a lot of traffic for the model including 6,000 likes in addition to 70-plus comments.
-Some fans took the post to let Tarsha know that she looks amazing while countless others raved over her toned figure.
+The photo has only been live on her popular page for a few short hours, but it’s already racking up a lot of traffic for the model, including over 7,000 likes in addition to 70-plus comments, as of the time of this writing.

+Some fans took the post to let Tarsha know that she looks amazing, while countless others raved over her toned figure.
 A few more had no words and simply used heart and flame emoji to express their emotions.

 “Omgggg, one of my faves of you wow,” one follower commented with a few flame and heart-eye emoji.